 We continue to explore all strategic alternatives to maximize value for shareholders, including without limitation, improving the market position and profitability of our services in the marketplace, and enhancing our valuation.
 We may pursue our goals through organic growth, strategic initiatives, or other alternatives.
 We will also continue to monitor capital markets for opportunities to repurchase shares, and consider other actions designed to enhance shareholder value, as well as review information regarding potential acquisitions and provide information to third parties, from time to time.

-This MD&A discusses the results of the Company's RPO businesses for the years ended December 31, 2019 and 2018, and excludes the results of the Company's RTM businesses, which, as discussed in Note 4 to the Consolidated Financial Statements, are reported in discontinued operations.
+This MD&A discusses the results of the Company's RPO businesses for the years ended December 31, 2020 and 2019.

 Current Market Conditions